|2004 Annual Performance Report|

 Changing Structure of Agriculture: The structure of the food and fiber system--from farm to market--changed dramatically in the last decades of the 20th century, and is likely to continue.
 Change can be seen all across the food and agriculture sectors.
 An increasing share of

-Congressional Support: The ability of ARS to respond to the many and diverse needs of producers and consumers is determined by the level of Congressional support.
+Congressional Support: The ability of ARS to respond to the diverse needs of producers and consumers is determined by the level of Congressional support.
 As a consequence of inflation and higher operating costs associated with advances in research equipment and technology, the ARS scientific workforce, which reached a maximum of about 3,400 scientists in 1970, decreased by almost 40 percent during the ensuing 25 years.
-More recently, appropriations have allowed the Agency to expand its research program and hire additional scientists bring the current number of scientists to almost 2,200.
+More recently, appropriations have allowed the Agency to expand its research program and hire additional scientists to bring the current number of scientists to almost 2,200.

 Drug-Free Workplace: ARS will continue to use the applicable contract clauses and regulations to ensure compliance with drug-free workplace debarment and suspension requirements in all of its acquisition programs.

 General Comments: In January 1998, ARS requested permission from the Office of Management and Budget (OMB) "to describe specific and tangible products, steps, intermediate goals, and/or accomplishments that will demonstrate that the Agency has successfully met each Performance Measure/Goal in a given fiscal year."
-With OMB's concurrence, the ARS is able to use narrative descriptions of intermediate outcomes and indicators of progress instead of numerical metrics as specified in GPRA.
-The FY 2003 accomplishments reflect actual achievements against the FY 2003 indicators previously identified.
+With OMB's concurrence, ARS is able to use narrative descriptions of intermediate outcomes and indicators of progress instead of numerical metrics as specified in GPRA.
+The FY 2004 accomplishments reflect actual achievements against the FY 2004 indicators previously identified.
 The research and technology transfer activities listed in this report are not all inclusive of the Agency's work.
 The reported accomplishments reflect, but do not adequately capture, the broad range of basic research that underpins the Agency's work.

 Only Federal employees were involved in the preparation of this report.